Hurricane Response Site Coordinators Needed in Houston

 - Trip Costs: All costs covered

-The OPC Hurricane Relief Ministry continues in Houston, 18 months after 2017’s Hurricane Harvey.
-An evangelist, Nick Lamme, was recently called to serve in the area and he is making new contacts with residents who need help.
+The OPC Hurricane Response Ministry continues in Houston, almost two years after 2017’s Hurricane Harvey hit Texas.
+Evangelist Nick Lammé was called in 2018 to serve in the area, and he is making new contacts with local residents who need help rebuilding their homes.

 Overview of the Site Coordinator’s Responsibilities: